 In Canada, your HELOC cannot exceed 65% of your home’s value, with one exception.
 If your lender combines your home equity line of credit limit with your mortgage, the HELOC can amount to 80% of your home’s value (with the mortgage accounting for 15%).

-When you apply for a HELOC and are approved, you can utilize the funds for any legal purpose, such as home renovations, education or other financial needs.
+When you apply for a HELOC and are approved, you can use the funds for any needs that arise, such as home renovations, education or other financial needs.
 HELOCs that have an amortizing mortgage portion often come with flexible monthly payment schedules.
 If the HELOC is limited to a revolving loan, you are only obligated to pay the interest each month.
 But at any time, you can pay back as much or as little principal as you wish.

 Unlike a standard refinance, you are not required to break your existing mortgage when considering a HELOC.
 You can often simply add one on top of your mortgage.